 The American Legion Auxiliary of the Forest Hills Post has organized with twelve charter members.
-The officers are: Mrs. Charles Pope Caldwell, president; Mrs. M. J. Folensbee and Mrs. Alec Wier, vice-presidents; secretary, Mrs. Ward J. Mac Neal; and treasurer, Mrs. H. Mandeville.
+The officers are: has organized with twelve charter members.
+The officers are: Mrs. Charles Pope Caldwell, president; Mrs. M. J. Folensbee and Mrs. Alec Wier, vice-presidents; secretary, Mrs. Ward J. Mae Neal; and treasurer, Mrs. H. Mandeville.
 Meetings will be held on the second Monday afternoon of each month at the homes of the members.
 The next meeting will be held at the home of Mrs. M. J. Folensbee, 55 Bow Street, on Monday afternoon, two o'clock, Dec.
 II.
 Any woman whose immediate relatives are members of any American Legion Post is eligible.
 The members are working for the Veterans Mountain Camp.
+Mountain Camp.